 August 24, 2018: Selected Organizations Invited to Submit a Full Application

 September 14, 2018: Full Applications Due by 11:00 p.m.
 (PST)

 By October 8, 2018: Recipients Announced

 - Legal Name of Organization and Tax ID Number

 - Website and Organization Mailing Address

-- Production: Name of production for which you are seeking funds.
-The production must be produced between December 1, 2017 and November 30, 2018.
+- Production Name: Name of production for which you are seeking funds.
+The production must be produced between June 1, 2018 and May 31, 2019.

 - Summary: Provide a summary (two to three sentences) of the production.